tools4j/tabular/README.md

 | app.close.console.on.command.finish | Close Tabular once the command has finished running.
 Defaults to false. |
 | app.skip.command.browse.if.only.one.command.configured |  Defaults to false. |

+# Command definitions
+## Using properties or xml to define commands
+Command definitions can be defined in the older deprecated method of using properties.
+Or by using the preferred method of defining commands in an xml file.
+The disadvantage of using properties to define commands is that the predicate (the expression to decide if a command is valid for a row) is run as a groovy expression.
+Executing thousands of groovy (one-per-row-per-command) can take time.
+The xml predicates are translated to pure java and run much faster.

+## Expressions
+Command expressions are compiled using freemarker.
+Within your expression, you can use variables from:
+* Columns from the current row.
+* Properties defined within config.properties
+* Properties defined within config-local.properties (if it exists)
+* Any system properties
+* Any environment variables

-## Command definitions using properties (for small datasets)
+## Command definitions using properties (deprecated)
 This method of configuring commands is fine when working with a small number of data rows, against a small number of commands.
 If you wish to work with a large dataset (e.g. > 500) against a large number of commands (e.g. > 20) then commands configured via XML is preferred as startup of Tabular will be much quicker.
-This is down to the groovy predicate used to decide whether to display a command against particular row.
-Executing thousands of groovy interpreters can take time.
 |property |description |
 |---|---|
 | app.commands.[commandName].name |Human readable name for the command. |
 | app.commands.[commandName].predicate |The predicate to use for whether the command is available for a certain data row.
 The value can be any valid groovy code.
 Any cell values, System Variables, Environment Variables can be referenced using the ${myVar} notation.
 See examples below under `app.commmands.startApplication.predicate` which checks to see that the environment is not prod.
 If no predicate is specified, then the command will always be displayed. |
 | app.commands.[commandName].command |The command to run.
 Again any cell values, System Variables, Environment Variables can be referenced using the ${myVar} notation.
 Also embedded groovy can be used to calcuate dynamic values using {{[groovy to execute}} syntax.
 See example below whiich gets yesterdays date. |
 | app.commands.[commandName].description |Human readable description for the command. |

 ### Properties config example including commands
 ```properties